 These are key to showing your agent that you know there’s a market for your book.
 Ideally they have themes in common with your novel.
 It’s easier for the agent to understand these correlations if you place these titles at the end when they have a better grasp of the core concept.

-I’ll be taking a more in-depth look at comparison titles in a future post, but before I move on, there are two important things to bear in mind when selecting them.
+For more on how to find comparison titles, check out this post, but before I move on, there are two important things to bear in mind when selecting them.
 Firstly, don’t imply your book is as good as a book that is wildly successful.
 A sentence like, “Skillfully told with all the brilliance of Stephen King”, is going to signal to an agent that you have a colossal ego, perhaps without the requisite intelligence to match.
 The only effective way to show them your writing genius is to demonstrate it through the quality your writing itself.
 This doesn’t mean you should rhapsodize poetically, rather your prose should be spare, but elegant.

 Secondly, you need to chose at least one book that was published recently and has enjoyed at least a modest success.
 If you’re stuck, it’s absolutely okay to go with a film title, though don’t do that with both of your comparison titles.